Revd Dr Jonathan Rowe

-Dr Jonathan Rowe is Director of Ministry for the Diocese of Truro and a Lay Canon of Truro Cathedral.
+Dr Jonathan Rowe is Director of Ministry for the Diocese of Truro.
 Jonathan has long and wide experience of theological education in both the UK and Spain, including previously working for SWMTC.
 Jonathan teaches Old Testament, Ethics and Christian Mission, having published books and articles in these fields.

 Revd Preb Philip Sourbut